stevepraski/base-box-cookbook/README.md

 ```

 ### Using a repacked vagrant box
- - Add the box for the prep-box-cookbook-working directory
+ - Add the box from the prep-box-cookbook-working directory

 ```sh
 cd ../../prep-box-cookbook-working directory